SciML/Catalyst.jl/README.md

 factor only promotes growth while in its phosphorylated form ($Gᴾ$).
 The phosphorylation of $G$ ($G \to Gᴾ$) is promoted by sunlight (modeled as the cyclic sinusoid $kₐ*(sin(t)+1)$), which phosphorylates the growth factor (producing $Gᴾ$).
-When the cell reaches a critical volume ($V$) it undergoes through cell division.
+When the cell reaches a critical volume ($V$) it undergoes cell division.
 First, we declare our model:
 ```julia
 using Catalyst
 cell_model = @reaction_network begin